open-craft/problem-builder/README.md

 Custom workbench settings
 -------------------------

-In the main XBlock repository, create the following configuration file in `workbench/settings_mentoring.py`:
+In the main XBlock repository, create the following configuration file in `workbench/settings_mentoring.py` in the XBlock repository:

 ```python
 from settings import *